polirritmico/force-xdg/README.md

 `pki/`, `steam/`, `steampath` and `steampid` to `~/.pki`, `~/.steam`, `~/.steampath` and `~/.steampid`.
 After ***Steam*** is closed, it will move those elements back to `~/.local/share/XDG-Wrapper/steam/`.

-To generate the list of files and folders created by the program, when the program is launched for the first time (no previous `~/.program` folders and files exists) the script will read the state of home dot folders and files, and compare it with the state after closing the program.

 ## Installation